 The Public Distribution System (PDS)

-The Public Distribution System (PDS) evolved as a system for distribution of foodgrains at affordable prices and management of emergency situations.
-Over the years, the term PDS has become synonymous with the term ‘food security’ and also an important part of Government’s policy for management of food economy in the country.
+The Public Distribution System (PDS) evolved as a system for the distribution of food grains at affordable prices and the management of emergencies.
+Over the years, the term PDS has become synonymous with the term ‘food security’ and is also an important part of the Government’s policy for the management of the food economy in the country.

-Info bit: PDS comes under Ministry of Consumer Affairs, Food, and Public Distribution.
+Info bit: PDS comes under the Ministry of Consumer Affairs, Food, and Public Distribution.

 Why is PDS important?